platformio/platformio-docs/en/latest/_sources/core/userguide/device/cmd_monitor.rst.txt

 -------

-PlatformIO allows you to apply multiple filters to the device monitor INPUT & OUTPUT streams using :option:`pio device monitor --filter` command or :ref:`projectconf_monitor_filters` option.
+PlatformIO allows you to apply multiple filters to the device monitor INPUT & OUTPUT streams using the :option:`pio device monitor --filter` command or :ref:`projectconf_monitor_filters` option.

 Built-in Filters